 This paper focuses on these pillars (business process, comprehension, and eye-tracking), offering an overview of evaluating the understanding of process models through eye-tracking techniques.
 Evidence-Based Software Engineering (EBSE) is used to better understand the problem and the field of the research, and to extract and synthesize the results.
 EBSE provides a rigorous and reliable research methodology, together with auditing tasks to reduce the researchers’ bias on the result (Kitchenham et al., 2004).
 Two of the core tools for evidence-based studies are systematic literature reviews (SLR) and systematic mapping studies (Petersen et al., 2008).

-Thus, between both types of methods, and based on their differences, it was opted to perform an SLR process due to the possibility of having a more rigorous and controlled process, including a protocol definition and validation, and also because we are looking for some specific information regarding the mediation of terms: business processes, comprehension, and eye-tracking.
+Thus, between both types of methods, and based on their differences, it was opted to perform an SLR process due to the possibility of having a more rigorous and controlled process, including a protocol definition and validation, and also because this is study is looking for some specific information regarding the mediation of terms: business processes, comprehension, and eye-tracking.

 The remainder of this paper is organized as follows: section 2 gives an overview of introductory concepts; section 3 shows the method used in this study describing the planning phase; section 4 describes its RSL execution, presenting the selected studies, the classification scheme adopted; while, section 5 reports the findings.
 The section 6 discusses the threats to validity; and section 7 shows related works.
-Finally, section 8 summarizes some gaps in a specific investigation area, providing a research roadmap to guide decisions on new research activities, and conclude this paper in section 9.
+Finally, section 8 summarizes some gaps in a specific investigation area, providing a research roadmap to guide decisions on new research activities, and this paper is concluded in section 9.

 Background